Junar/docs/en/api/04-dataviews.rst

 Publishing and updating data views using the API
 -------------------------------------------------

 In a similar way to publishing datasets using the API, you can create new data views over existing datasets using the API.
-You'd need a private API key with publishing grants to do so.
-You can use basic POST/PUT/PATCH verbs:
+You need a private API key with publishing grants to do so.
+All private API keys are delivered on demand exclusively to the official contact point of the account of the Junar team.
+When publishing/updating you can use basic POST/PUT/PATCH verbs:

 ::